nnmarcoo/CyberPatriotWindows/README.md

 # windowssecurity
-A tool that compiles all of the necessary actions to secure a Windows machine under the guide lines of Cyberpatriot. nf
+##-##A tool that compiles many functions to secure a Windows machine under the guide lines of Cyberpatriot.